 VOLKER STEGER / SIEMENS / SCIENCE PHOTO LIBRARY VOLKER STEGER / SIEMENS / SCIENCE PHOTO LIBRARY

-Magic sensor.
-Autonomous sensor in water containing a cooking artichoke.
-This long-lived sensor is powered solely by the changes in temperature it measures, requiring no battery.
-It is only active when there is a change to measure.
-Voltage is generated in its pyroelectric materials by changes in temperature.
+Magic sensor on a finger.
+It is powered solely by the changes in temperature or pressure it measures, requiring no battery.
+This long-lived autonomous sensor is only active when there is a change to measure.
+Voltage is generated in pyroelectric materials by changes in temperature, or in piezoelectric materials by changes in pressure.
 The voltage is converted into a radio signal transmitted by an antenna.
 This data can be picked up by a receiver up to 20 metres away.
-Similar sensors can be used to continuously check the pressure of vehicle tyres.
-The sensor was developed by Siemens, Munich-Perlach, Germany.
+The sensor can be used to measure tyre pressure or the temperature of cooking food.
+It was developed by Siemens, Munich-Perlach, Germany.

 Model release not required.
 Property release not required.